A brief history of asbestos on the UK railway

 Working in the railway industry can come with inherent risk, but many suffer the hazards of asbestos without realising.
 Asbestos was used in the manufacturing of train and locomotive components from the 1930s.
 Parts built prior to the 1980s have since been removed from areas that are accessible to people, but older steam engines and carriages on display in museums may still contain asbestos.

-In the 1950s railway staff and passengers weren't aware of the effects of exposure to asbestos at work.
+In the 1950s railway staff and passengers weren't aware of the effects of .
 Many jobs within carriage work sites where trains were built involved direct contact with asbestos dust.
 Often labourers would carry out the cutting, sanding or smoothing of asbestos-contaminated material.
 The disturbance of asbestos can result in the inhalation of its fibres, which can lead to asbestos-related lung diseases including Mesothelioma.

 Asbestos fibres are easily transported in clothing and hair, and so the workers carrying out these tasks will potentially have carried the dust and its effects beyond the work site and into their homes.